jcorbin/skyline/README.md

   - The solution fails this exhaustive / generative test if:
     - Its resulting skyline has anything other than horizontal or vertical lines.
+    - Its resulting skyline is not minimal; e.g contains redundant co-linear points in horizontal or vertical line.
     - The resulting sky isn't the same as the sky resulting from the building box input shape.